MingxiYe/CFGBuilder/README.md

 **CFG Builder for Solidity**

-this is a control flow graph builder for solidity, writen in c++
+This is a control flow graph builder for solidity, written in c++.

+This builder is based on EtherSolve.